 There really is no better way to spend the day!
 The River Café is a licensed cafe-bar-restaurant located across the boatyard with the Wye Valley Canoe Centre next door.
 It is a relaxed and informal space with tables on the decking overlooking the River Wye.
 Open from 8.30am, people gather for a coffee, pastry or a bacon sandwich before going out on the river.
 Ideally situated for those doing the Wye Valley Walk or the Sustran cycle network (route 8 and 42) for those on two wheels.
 Not just a hot chocolate and a muffin sort of a place, AA Gill the infamous food critic awarded 4 stars during the Hay Literature Festival.
 Free Wi-Fi is available at The River Café.

+Grounds only open, must be pre booked online.
 PLEASE READ THE CORONAVIRUS UPDATE FROM THE NATIONAL TRUST: nationaltrust.org.uk/press-release/the-national-trusts-latest-statement-on-coronavirus-covid-19 Brockhampton Invites visitors to discover more about key figures from the past At the heart of this 687-hectare (1700-acre) farmed estate lies Lower Brockhampton , a romantic timber-framed manor house dating back to the late 14th century.
 The house is surrounded by a moat and is entered via a charming timber-framed gatehouse, built 1530-40.
 There are miles of walks through orchards, park and woodland, featuring ancient trees, historic damson and apple orchards and the picturesque Lawn Pool.
 Brockhampton is home to a rich variety of wildlife, from rare bugs and beetles in our ancient orchards to a wide range of bird species which you might spot from our wildlife hide.
 Steeped in history, Brockhampton has witnessed many changes.
 Inside the manor house, explore 600 years of history and discover the families which have made this special place home.
 Each room takes you to a different era of history; from the wealthy landowners of medieval times to the Georgian gentleman who lived here before building a mansion house at the top of the hill.
-More recently the manor house was home to farming families including Mr and Mrs Dennett the gamekeeper […]
+More recently the manor house was home to farming […]

+UPDATE: Open for telephone orders, deliveries and collections only.
 Sometimes the simplest things in life give you the most pleasure!
 Ever thought of keeping poultry or livestock in your garden or orchard?
 Not sure where to start?
 At Wynnes of Dinmore you will find everything you need including:- Livestock, Housing, Equipment, Feed, Bedding, Health & Hygiene Products, Books and Free Advice.
 What could be better than a few bantams, laying hens or ducks wandering around exploring in your garden for their next special treat?
 Not only will you find your family get enormous pleasure watching these delightful creatures but in exchange for good housing, premium feed & clean water they will reward you with the most delicious fresh and tasty eggs.
 Is this not the most productive pet?
 Or perhaps you would like a few friendly playful pygmy goat kids jumping around or gentle alpacas, or even a few lambs?
 At Wynnes of Dinmore they help to make your dreams reality, so why not Pop up and see what is on offer and how you can take the next step in choosing your next family member.
-Livestock includes: all types of poultry (laying hens, bantams, ducks, geese, quail, guinea fowl, peacocks) sheep, pigs, alpacas, pygmy goats.
-There is also […]
+Livestock includes: all types of poultry (laying hens, bantams, ducks, geese, quail, guinea fowl, […]

 Convivial casual dining with designs on top The perfect combination of fine food and unique shopping finds under one roof tucked away in picturesque peacefulness The Restaurant Easy to miss in its courtyard, but well worth seeking out, The Malthouse has become a firm destination on Ledbury’s foodie map with locals and visitors alike.
 With a long reputation for quality dining, the original husband and wife team Jim and Tracy reclaimed it in 2017 to resurrect a varied menu packed with flavour and ingredients for diners looking for something a little different.
 Think sandwiches from regional produce and artisan breads, rich chowders instead of soup, an evening menu with a European influence and you’ll know this is far from basic fayre.
 Bare wood furniture and the café style atmosphere makes this a relaxed venue for daily breakfast, lunch and evening suppers or the a cosy coffee and delicious cake stop mid morning and afternoon.
 Dine al fresco in the pretty courtyard knowing you have a secret spot in the very heart of this bustling market town.
 The Gallery Upstairs above the restaurant you’ll find the business’s accompanying gallery.
 Rustic chic home and garden pieces, fun ornaments, gorgeous gifts and humorous […]